leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 In each "m=" line, the answerer MUST use the same transport protocol as was used in the offer "m=" line.
 If none of the candidates in the "m=" line in the answer use the same transport protocol as indicated in the offer "m=" line, then, in order to avoid ICE mismatch, the default destination MUST be set to IP address values "0.0.0.0"/"::" and port value of "9".

 It is also valid for an answer "m=" line to include no SDP candidate attributes and with default destination corresponding to the IP address values "0.0.0.0"/"::" and port value of "9".
-This implies that answering agent is only going to use peer reflexive candidates or that additional candidates would be provided in subsequent signaling messages.
+This implies that the answering agent is only going to use peer reflexive candidates or that additional candidates would be provided in subsequent signaling messages.

 Once the answerer has sent the answer, it can start performing connectivity checks towards the peer candidates that were provided in the offer.

-In certain scenarios when either no candidates were provided in the offer or all the provided candidates were discarded (say, due to unsupported address type or FQDN name resolution failure), the answerer MUST NOT consider this as immediate ICE processing failure but instead MUST wait for the peer reflexive candidates to arrive to carryout the connectivity checks or eventually time out on the connectivity checks (see [draft-holmberg-ice-pac]).

 If the offer does not indicate support of ICE, the answerer MUST NOT accept the usage of ICE.
 If the answerer still accepts the offer, the answerer MUST NOT include any ICE related SDP attributes in the answer.
 Instead the answerer will generate the answer according to normal offer/answer procedures [RFC3264].

 If the answerer detects a possibility of the ICE mismatch, procedures described in (Section 3.2.5) are followed.

+Note:  <draft-holmberg-ice-pac>> provides guidance on finding working candidate pairs and thus preventing premature declaration of ICE failure in certain scenarios such as, if the peer has not provided any candidates, or if all provided candidates have failed or have been discarded.

 #### 3.3.3.
 Receiving the Initial Answer

 When an offerer receives an initial answer that indicates that the answerer supports ICE, it can start performing connectivity checks towards the peer candidates that were provided in the answer.

-In certain scenarios when either no candidates were provided in the answer or all the provided candidates were discarded (say, due to unsupported address type or FQDN name resolution failure), the offerer MUST NOT consider this as immediate ICE processing failure but instead MUST wait for the peer reflexive candidates to arrive to carryout the connectivity checks or eventually time out on the connectivity checks (see [draft-holmberg-ice-pac]).

-If the answer does not indicate that the answerer supports ICE, or if the offerer detects an ICE mismatch in the answer, the offerer MUST terminate the usage of ICE.
+If the answer does not indicate that the answerer supports ICE, or if the answerer included "a=ice-mismatch" attributes for all the active data streams in the answer, the offerer MUST terminate the usage of ICE for the entire session and [RFC3264] procedures MUST be followed instead.

+On the other hand, if the answer indicates the support for ICE but includes "a=ice-mismatch" in certain active data streams, then the offerer MUST terminate the usage of ICE procedures and [RFC3264] procedures MUST be used instead for only these data streams.
+Also, ICE procedures MUST be used for data streams where an "a=ice-mismatch" attribute was not included.

+If the offerer detects an ICE mismatch for one or more data streams in the answer, as described in (Section 3.2.5), the offerer MUST terminate the usage of ICE for the entire session.
 The subsequent actions taken by the offerer are implementation dependent and are out of the scope of this specification.

+Note:  <draft-holmberg-ice-pac>> provides guidance on finding working candidate pairs and thus preventing premature declaration of ICE failure in certain scenarios such as, if the peer has not provided any candidates, or if all provided candidates have failed or have been discarded.

 #### 3.3.4.
 Concluding ICE

 Once the state of each check list is Completed, and if the agent is the controlling agent, it nominates a candidate pair [RFC8445] and checks for each data stream whether the nominated pair matches the default candidate pair.
-If there are one or more data streams with a match, and the peer did not indicate support for the 'ice2' ice-option, the controlling agent MUST generate a subsequent offer (Section 3.4.1), in which the connection address, port and transport protocol in the "c=" and "m=" lines associated with each data stream match the corresponding local information of the nominated pair for that data stream.
+If there are one or more data streams don't match, and the peer did not indicate support for the 'ice2' ice-option, the controlling agent MUST generate a subsequent offer (Section 3.4.1), in which the connection address, port and transport protocol in the "c=" and "m=" lines associated with each data stream match the corresponding local information of the nominated pair for that data stream.

-However, If the support for 'ice2' ice-option is in use, the nominated candidate is noted and sent in the subsequent offer/answer exchange as the default candidate and no updated offer is needed to fix the default candidate.
+However, if the support for 'ice2' ice-option is in use, the nominated candidate is noted and sent in the subsequent offer/answer exchange as the default candidate and no updated offer is needed to fix the default candidate.

 Also as described in [RFC8445], once the controlling agent has nominated a candidate pair for a data stream, the agent MUST NOT nominate another pair for that data stream during the lifetime of the ICE session (i.e. until ICE is restarted).